tiagosil-cisco/sp-x-cml-terraform/README.md

 ```

 ## SecureCRT sessions XML

-Terraform will generate a XML file with the sessions pre-configured to imported on SecureCRT.
+Terraform will generate a XML file with the sessions pre-configured with the values under variable xp_routers to be imported on SecureCRT.